at-cf/at-cf/README.md

 ### Hi there 👋

-Proprietary algotrading systems are what I code on.
+Proprietary algotrading systems and investment platforms are what I code on.